 - (1) has carefully read the dissertation - (2) finds the analysis and interpretation of the data appropriate. - (3) Does not anticipate that major changes will be necessary, and - (4) Believes that approval of the dissertation is conditional on only minor corrections and a successful defense.

 Name:

 Dissertation Title:

 Dissertation Chair:

 Committee Member:

+Committee Member:

+Committee Member:

-aduate Studies, Psychology Date
+Associate Chair for Gra aduate Studies, Psychology Date

 Proposed Dissertation Defense Date:

 Location:

-Time·
+Time: